wavemaker/docs/docs/guide/migrated-docs/incorporating-additional-icons.md

 ---
-title: "Incorporating Additional Icons"
+title: Incorporating Additional Icons
-id: "incorporating-additional-icons"
+id: incorporating-additional-icons
+last_update: { author: "WaveMaker" }
 ---
 ---
 In WaveMaker, widgets can display icon for Panel, Button, and more.
 You can choose the icons from the list of wavicons or font-awesome icons.
 You can use glyph icons, available [here](http://getbootstrap.com/components/#glyphicons).